 When the kids are young many of us think of a 529 plan for college.
 This is great, but there are limitations.
 Many times we suggest that indexed universal life be considered to help in the college planning process.

-Death benefit protection, diversification, annual reset, and tax-deferred growth are the 4 key features of indexed universal life for college planning that make planning for college using indexed universal life insurance a winner.
+Death benefit protection, diversification, annual reset, and tax-deferred growth are the 4 key features of indexed universal life for college planning.
+A properly designed IUL policy can provide all 4.

 Just like any great plan, you need to stick with it.
 While indexed universal life is not the only answer to college funding, sticking with your plan will make life much easier and enjoyable.